patrick-llgc/Learning-Deep-Learning/learning_pnc/pnc_notes.md

 - Micro-action (steer, acc) typically has sparse reward: low signal to noise ratio, hard to learn.
 “Desire” macro action level goals can help stablize learning.

 ## MPDM (multipolicy decision making)
-- MPDM is a simplified MDP
+- MPDM is a simplified POMDP, focusing on BP.
 - Framework
     - Multipolicy, policy is more like “desire” in safe RL, or semantic action.
     - Forward simulation (like fast rollout in MCTS): Almost deterministic rollout.
+This reduced uncertainty comes from the assumption that agents are rationale.
     - Evaluation: selection based on cost (progress cost + tail cost)
+- Hierarchical design
-- Hierarchical design: Desire + backend (trajectory optimizer or model based planner, e.g., IDM)
+    - Desire + backend (trajectory optimizer or model based planner, e.g., IDM)
     - State space explodes.
 Desire can improve SNR.
 - models other vehicles’ states as well.
 Action space also contains action from other vehicles.
 - States of each car 瞬时独立